danb-ix/speechy/README.md

 # Speechy
 School project for TS632A

-## Download this repo and run index.py
+## How to run
+Install the required packages
+Run the index.py